af223/Beginner-CTF-Write-Ups/Hack This Site/Basic Missions/Basic 8.md

 `<!--#exec cmd="ls ../"-->`
 to list all the files in the current directory.
 The file au12ha39vc.php looks like it could be the password file.

-Navigating to that page by adding /au12ha39vc.php to the end of the URL (https://www.hackthissite.org/missions/basic/8/au12ha39vc.php), we find the password: 927cdeea
+Navigating to that page by adding /au12ha39vc.php to the end of the URL in the /basic/8 directory, we find the password: 927cdeea